-The school currently has 250 pupils (increasing to 375 in Sept 2016).
+The school currently has 375 pupils (increasing to 500 in Sept 2017).
 Excellent progress has been made in all academic and pastoral areas with positive feedback from pupil and parent surveys and school inspector visits.
-Work will continues as the school grows its teaching staff and pupils.
+Work will continue to monitor this as the school grows its teaching staff and pupils.